-The school has appointed a member of the senior leadership team, as the Designated Safeguarding Lead (DSL).
+The school has appointed Mrs Anna Core, the Headteacher and a member of the Senior Leadership Team as the Designated Safeguarding Lead (DSL).

 The DSL has overall responsibility for the day-to-day oversight of safeguarding and child protection systems (including online safety) in school.
 Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated.